karrot-dev/35c3-foodsaving-talk/index.md

 </div>

 ???
+- software doesn't help you build a real-life network of people
-- you only need some time, some ideas and some determination
+- what's needed is some time, some ideas and some determination to make this work
 - get off your chair and out into the real world
 - talk to people about food waste, form a first small group of like-minded individuals and gather the courage to contact stores at eye level
-- may not be the easiest thing, but can simply be _done_
+- may not be the easiest thing, but can theoretically be started tomorrow
-- No need to ask someone for permission
+- no need to ask someone for permission
-- You can just take matters into your own hands and get active!
+- you can just take matters into your own hands and get active!
 - but you don't need to get active alone...

 ---